greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/misc/make_array.md

 ## NAME

-**make_array** - takes any even number of unnamed arguments and returns an dictionary made from them.
+**make_array** - takes any even number of unnamed arguments and returns an dictionary made from them

 ## SYNOPSIS

 *dict* **make_array**(any, any, ...);

-**make_array** - takes any even number of unnamed arguments and returns an dictionary made from them.
+**make_array** takes any even number of unnamed arguments and returns an dictionary made from them.

 ## DESCRIPTION